-This subtask will thus include the specification of an end-to-end architecture of the COGNITWIN Toolbox.
-We do not aim at delivering one technically integrated platform for Big Data, IoT & AI/ML technologies, but instead a toolbox.
-In order to address not only greenfield developments, but also to properly address brownfield integration and interoperability with proprietary solutions and standards, we will take into account different existing platforms (open source as well as commercial).
+This subtask includes the specification of an end-to-end architecture of the COGNITWIN Toolbox.
+We have not aime at delivering one technically integrated platform for Big Data, IoT & AI/ML technologies, but instead a toolbox.
+In order to address not only greenfield developments, but also to properly address brownfield integration and interoperability with proprietary solutions and standards, we have taken into account different existing platforms (open source as well as commercial).
 The different pilot partners already have existing IoT platforms in operation.
 Such as Microsoft Iot Edge and IoT Hub and/or SAP systems with Enterprise Service Bus/ESB technologies and Data Lakes.
-Existing Big Data, IoT and AI platforms will thus be considered to be interoperable with.
+Existing Big Data, IoT and AI platforms will thus be considered to be platforms to be interoperable with.